-To verify the anti-tip bracket is engaged:
+To verify the anti-tip bracket is engaged (if you have a wall bracket):

-- Look to see if the anti-tip bracket is attached with screws to the wall behind the control panel. - Make sure the cable tether on the back of the range is secured by the two hooks on the bracket. - See Installation Instructions for further details.
+- Look to see if the anti-tip bracket is attached with screws to the wall behind the control panel. - Make sure the cable on the back of the range is secured by the two hooks on the bracket. - Cable must be unhooked from wall bracket to move range for cleaning or service.
+Reconnect cable before using range. - See Installation Instructions for further details.